USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 Column|Description
 -|---
-SECTOR|The emissions inventory sector for the source (e.g., ptnonipm for the point non-IPM sector) FIPS|The state and county FIPS code for the source SCC|The SCC for the source
+SECTOR|The emissions inventory sector for the source (e.g., ptnonipm for the point non-IPM sector) REGION\_CD|The state and county FIPS code for the source SCC|The SCC for the source
 POLL|The pollutant for the source CONTROL\_MEASURE\_ABBREV|The control measure abbreviation